-The Division of IT should champion the pursuit of open or community source software solutions for enterprise-level use and only pursue more expensive commercial offerings when there is sufficient value or functional advantage in doing so.
+The Division of IT should champion the pursuit of open Enterprise information systems should include or community source software solutions for enterpriseprovision for centralized document management and level use and only pursue more expensive commercial facilitate online workflow.
+All new systems should offerings when there is sufficient value or functional strive wherever possible to eliminate manual/paper document handling and routing. advantage in doing so.

-Limitations and risk (e.g., security, version control, release management) previously ascribed to open source software are being mitigated with governance structures like those including community source.
-Community source software development differs from traditional open source development in that communities of institutions are committing specific human resources toward an implementation, which not only fulfills enterprise-wide needs of the partnering institutions, but also may be implemented by other institutions once development is complete.
-Kuali is an example of a community source system development in which UMD has taken a leadership role.
-This enterprise resource planning (ERP) development initiative is being developed out of a number of lead institutions, including UMD, and when completed will include financial, student information, enrollment, and other modules to manage the major administrative functions of our or any university.
+Limitations and risk (e.g., security, version control, release management) previously ascribed to open document management system with limited workflow source software are being mitigated with governance capability.
+Extensive market development in this area structures like those including community source.
+Comhas made this a relatively low-cost technology to munity source software development differs from traupdate with much enhanced flexibility in scanning, ditional open source development in that communities storing, retrieving, and archiving documents and forms, of institutions are committing specific human resources and also in applying intensive workflow and approval toward an implementation, which not only fulfills processes to such documents/forms.
+Implementation enterprise-wide needs of the partnering institutions, planning should be performed, with participation but also may be implemented by other institutions once from all university academic and administrative units, development is complete.
+Kuali is an example of a comto develop the business cases for this critical and munity source system development in which UMD has ubiquitous need. taken a leadership role.
+This enterprise resource planning (ERP) development initiative is being developed Category: Creating Abundance out of a number of lead institutions, including UMD, and when completed will include financial, student information, enrollment, and other modules to manage the major administrative functions of our or any university.
 A number of other disciplines within higher education are being impacted by open source/community source, including learning technology software.
 As UMD systems are planned for replacement, given the vast human resources available (and needed for enterprise open source development), an evaluation should be considered of the factors (e.g., security, version management, support, etc.) in determining the viability of open source/community source as an alternative to commercial product implementation.